ztalloC/ProjectEuler/README.md

 others can take up to a few minutes run.
 The project euler home page specifies that all problems have solutions that take under a minute to run.
 While ultimately one just needs a solution to finish a problem, some of the code could be improved to be faster.
-Often I just start a problem by writing a brute force solution and optimizing it to get the time down.
-This is often sufficient, but many problems need mathematical insight to solve.
+Often I just start a problem by considering how long a brute force solution would take and how much I can optimize it.
+For earlier problems, this is sufficient, but later problems require intensive thought and mathematical knowledge to solve.

 ![My progress](https://projecteuler.net/profile/Cosmic.png)